 Cruise liners maximise the number of cabins with sea-facing windows and use their topmost deck to add value to those cabins.
 It’s the other way around with aircraft carriers.
 Their sole value lies in their ability to let aircraft take-off and land unrestricted by the immobility and locational inconvenience of terra firma.
 Everything and everybody above and below the flight deck exists to enable and sustain that functionality.

 Aircraft carriers are divided into three types depending on the systems they use for take-off and ‘recovery’.
-Even small ones are megastructures.
+Even the small ones are megastructures.

 Crew are divided into Air Wing in charge of everything to do with flying and maintaining the aircraft, and Ship’s Company which deals with everything else.
 The split is roughly 50-50 with about 2,500-3,000 people each.
 Aircraft carrier provide an amenity that is communal at the national level though some may say global.
 The crew however must be provided with sufficient and immediate amenity for them to live and function as optimally as possible.